better-internet/radworks-docs/docs/community/README.md

     title="Radicle Governance Updates"
     cta="Subscribe"
   >
-    Get updates on the latest <a href="/governance">governance</a> news for RAD holders and delegates, including links to active proposals, governance team updates, and highlights exciting activity to keep an eye out for in coming weeks.
+    Get updates on the latest <a href="/governance">governance</a> news for $RAD holders and delegates, including links to active proposals, governance team updates, and highlights exciting activity to keep an eye out for in coming weeks.
   </Button>
 </Grid>